m1guelch/Portainer-NPM/README.md

 # Portainer-NPM
-Stack con Docker compose que levanta Portainer y NPM
+Stack that deploys Portainer and Nginx Proxy Manager containers using Docker compose